Nordstrom/zkr/README.md

 # zkr - ZooKeeper Reaper

-Utility to view and restore ZooKeeper transactions from transaction log or Exhibitor backup files
+Utility to backup/restore ZooKeeper znodes or view and restore ZooKeeper transactions from transaction log/Exhibitor backup files.

 ## Background

-This project provides a command-line utility that can be used to backup and restore ZooKeeper znodes in JSON, or compress to a file or S3.
+This project provides a command-line utility that can be used to backup and restore ZooKeeper znodes in JSON, optionally compressed, and write to a file or S3.

 The `logs` command can replay transactions from Exhibitor transaction log and backup archive (gzip'd) logs.
 The `logs` command ignores ephemeral znodes.